Customs Border Services

 - Seneca College – Bachelor of Interdiscipinary Studies

-- University of Ontario Institute of Technology – Bachelor of Arts (Honours) Criminology and Justice or Forensic Psychology; B.A.
+- Ontario Tech University – Bachelor of Arts (Honours) Criminology and Justice or Forensic Psychology; B.A.
 Adult Education and Digital Technology

 - University of Waterloo – various*